-response to some belief a buyer could hold.
-In this sense, \$100 is the highest buyer type that the seller cannot rule out (1) based on the buyer's rejection of \$100, and (2) under the assumption that the seller knows the buyer is behaving rationally according to some belief.
+We then propose an explanation for how agents may indeed view an equal split of the two most recent offers as "fair."
+Our argument relies on agents making inferences about the support of their opponent's valuation based on the fact that the opponent did not accept the agent's previous offer.
+Consider a case where a seller initially proposes a price of \$100.
+The buyer rejects this offer and counters at \$50.
+What can the seller infer about the buyer's valuation from the fact that the buyer rejected 100?
+We show that, for all buyer types (i.e., buyers with some valuation) below \$100, rejecting the \$100 offer is a sequential best response (see Battigalli and Siniscalchi 2002) to every belief that the buyer may hold about the seller's type.
+And we show that, for all buyer types above \$100, accepting is a sequential best response to some belief a buyer could hold.
+In this sense, \$100 is the highest buyer type that the seller cannot rule out (1) based on the buyer's rejection of \$100, and (2)under the assumption that the seller knows the buyer is behaving rationally according to some belief.
 A similar argument applies to the buyer's inference about the seller's valuation if the seller rejects the buyer's counteroffer of \$50.
-Together, these arguments offer an explanation for how a buyer and a seller might jointly view the gap between the two most recent offers-[50, 100]-as the potential surplus, or the most optimistic inference agents' could make about their opponents' type based only on rational past-offer rejections.
-In this light, an offer that splits the difference between the two most recent offers-an offer of \$75 in this example-can be viewed as "fair," an equal split of the potential surplus.
+Together, these arguments offer an explanation for how a buyer and a seller might jointly view the gap between the two most recent offers-[50, 100]-as the potential surplus; and hence an offer of \$75, halfway between the two most recent offers, can be viewed as "fair," an equal split of the potential surplus.
+We also discuss a number of other possible explanations for split-the-difference behavior.